wolframarnold/chromotype/processing.md

 You'll need Ruby 1.9 (use RVM) and a database (I've only tested with MySQL, but Postgres should work too).

-.h3 How do I tell PhotoStructure where my stuff is?
+.h3 How do I tell Chromotype where my stuff is?

-You specify directories to import, and PhotoStructure will see when you add new files and directories, and import them automatically.
+You specify directories to import, and Chromotype will see when you add new files and directories, and import them automatically.

-.h3 When does PhotoStructure synchronize my stuff?
+.h3 When does Chromotype synchronize my stuff?

-PhotoStructure runs different kind of "harvesters" to keep the db in sync with reality.
+Chromotype runs different kind of "harvesters" to keep the db in sync with reality.

 .h4 Fast Harvester